pauline-banye/agricultural-data-pipeline/README.md

 - Ensures that all elevation values in the field and weather DataFrames are non-negative.
 - Verify that both weather and field DataFrames are not empty after processing.

 #
+> ## Conclusion

+By building a modular data pipeline, we achieve several benefits:

+* **Improved code organization:** The code is more structured and easier to navigate.
+* **Enhanced maintainability:** Modifying or extending functionalities becomes easier within specific modules.
+* **Increased reusability:** Modules can be reused in other projects with similar data processing needs.

+This approach ensures a clean, maintainable, and scalable data pipeline for our agricultural data analysis.

+#
 > ## Contributing to the project